naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_icml20/gns_icml20/README.md

 ```
 @inproceedings{gns_icml20,
 title = {Learning to Simulate Complex Physics with Graph Networks},
-  author = 	 {Alvaro Sanchez-Gonzalez and Jonathan Godwin and Tobias Pfaff and Rex Ying and Jure Leskovec and Peter W. Battaglia},
+author = {Sanchez, Alvaro and Godwin, Jonathan and Pfaff, Tobias and Ying, Rex (Zhitao) and Leskovec, Jure and Battaglia, Peter},
 booktitle = {Proceedings of the 37th International Conference on Machine Learning (ICML)},
+pages = {11658--11667},
 year = {2020}
 }
 ```